-Through our full-time developer bootcamp, we teach students to become software developers while helping them grow the necessary career readiness skills to transition to meaningful jobs in tech.
-That’s why we’re a leading bootcamp for job placement rate in the country, with 90% of Tech Elevator grads working in a tech role within 180 days of graduation.
+Through our full-time or part-time developer bootcamp, we teach students to become software developers while helping them grow the necessary career readiness skills to transition to meaningful jobs in tech.
+Student success is at the center of everything we do, with thousands of graduates working across hundreds of hiring partners nationwide.

 To be eligible for Tech Impact’s tuition support, you must meet the following requirements: